 In addition to DHA and EPA, it also contains a unique omega-3 not found in fish oils called eicosatetraenoic acid (ETA).
 ETA blocks a different inflammatory pathway than DHA and EPA, which provides additional inflammation-reducing properties.

 Encore Mobility also contains deer velvet supplement for dogs, which further helps with joint health.
-To learn more about the benefits of Encore Mobility for arthritic dogs, check out the infographic below or read my blog: The Best Supplement for Joint Pain in Dogs Is Not Just About Joints.
+To learn more about the benefits of Encore Mobility for arthritic dogs, check out the infographic below or read my article: The Best Supplement for Joint Pain in Dogs Is Not Just About Joints.

 Dosage information for omega-3 fatty acid supplements